Dean Schneider: Hakuna Mipaka Oasis

-Hakuna Mipaka Oasis, meaning "no limits" in Swahili, covers about 400 hectares in South Africa.
+Hakuna Mipaka, meaning "no limits" in Swahili, covers about 400 hectares in South Africa.
 The sanctuary houses various animals, including lions, cheetahs, capuchin monkeys, meerkats, hyenas, and reptiles.
 It features large enclosures and a dedicated area, the Live Wild Reserve, for rescued lions.
 The sanctuary also conducts rehabilitation programs aimed at releasing some animals back into the wild.

 Hakuna Mipaka Oasis keeps its location private and does not allow public or tourist access.

 Partnerships and financial problems

 Schneider has faced financial challenges in maintaining Hakuna Mipaka Oasis.
 He acknowledges that his income from social media is insufficient to cover all costs and that he cannot rely consistently on donations, particularly due to the impact of the COVID-19 pandemic.
 Schneider has been hesitant to enter into partnerships with large brands, preferring to maintain his values and mission.

 Controversy

 In May 2020, UK's The Times reported that Schneider was under investigation by South Africa's animal welfare agency following a video he uploaded, in which he struck one of his lion cubs on the paw after it scratched his face, causing a bleeding wound above his right eye.
 Schneider defended his actions, stating the lion was unharmed and that he was teaching it about boundaries.
+In order for him to be accepted into the pride, it is necessary that he behave toward the cubs in the same way that the adult lions would.
 The matter eventually subsided without any consequences.